-Laboratory work is compulsory and must be completed.
+Laboratory work is mandatory.
 If these classes are missed, they must be made up during consultations.
-If lectures are missed, the material must be studied independently before the modular test.
+If lectures are missed, the material must be mastered independently before the modular test.
 Lecture materials and videos are posted on the discipline's Telegram channel.